renzol2/brain/docs/kulintang-notation.md

 # Kulintang Notation

 Traditionally, [[kulintang]] music was never notated.
 It was often, and still is, taught and passed down orally.
-Besides, most of kulintang is improvised.
+Besides, most of kulintang music is improvised.

 It wasn't until kulintang was brought into academia and universities that there arose a need for notation.